fredericd/coce/README.md

 passenger start --port 8080 --daemonize
 ```

+Since passenger manages the service restart automatically, the service startup can just be
+put in `/etc/rc.local` on various Linux distributions.

 ## Service usage

 To get all cover images from Open Library (ol), Google Books (gb), and Amazon